Scrid

 clearly not fucking around

-since I’m sawing into a bloody ribeye.
+since I’m sawing a bloody ribeye.

-And many homeless adults
+And many homeless adults are kids

-are kids who aged out of foster care.
+who aged out of foster care, now

-Don’t let that steak go cold.
+don’t let that steak get cold.

 *